-Have you noticed a few staples missing from the grocery stores shelves over the past couple of months?
+Have you noticed a few staples missing from the grocery stores shelves during COVID?
 Well, you’re not alone.
 Panic buying in the early stages of COVID-19 meant that supply chains have been working hard to fill gaps.
 Hopefully we are past the worst of this, however it does allow us an opportunity to rethink what we buy ready-made and what is just as easily made at home, from scratch.
-We’ve compiled a short list of some of the more common, easily made at home options to get your creative juices flowing.
+We’ve compiled a shortlist of some of the more common, easily made at home options to get your creative juices flowing.

 Ah pasta, one of the world’s most beloved and ancient foods.
 While we tend to think of pasta as traditionally being Italian, nearly every country has its own unique variation of this versatile staple.
 In Hungary and Germany they have spaetzle.
 In Greece they have orzo and in Poland they eat pierogi.
 Even Jewish families make kreplach dumplings using a rolled dough made from wheat.
 There are so many examples of pasta-like foods from around the world it is enough to noodle your mind!
 One of the reasons that so many cultures have used pasta for so long is because it is simple to make and needs very few ingredients: eggs, flour, olive oil, and salt.

 Jamie Oliver has a great recipe to get you started on your pasta journey: https://www.jamieoliver.com/recipes/pasta-recipes/a-basic-recipe-for-fresh-egg-pasta/